nivas510/test/.github/ISSUE_TEMPLATE/ccse-change-request--cr-.md

 ---

-1. Name of Requester:
+1. Name and Organization of Requester:

-2. Short name for Change Request (CR):
+2. Title for Change Request (CR):

-3. Describe in detail the change being requested:
+3. CR details the change being requested:

-4. Explain the reason this change is needed:

-5. Describe the effect implementing the change would have upon the end user and/or business operation.

-6. Describe the effect of not implementing the change.
+4. Business need:

+5. Impact of CR:

-TECHNICAL CONSIDERATIONS - ANALYST
+TECHNICAL CONSIDERATIONS

-7. Name of Analyst:

-8. List the requirements needed to implement the change (e.g. servers, software).
+7. Technical requirements of CR (e.g. servers, software).

-9. Describe the impact of the change on other services that run on the same infrastructure.

-10. Describe the impact on other projects, programs, or applications.

-11. Estimate the IT, business, and other resources required to implement the change covering the likely costs, the number and availability of people required, the elapsed time and any new infrastructure elements required.

-12. Estimate any additional ongoing resources required if the change is implemented.
+8. Impact of the CR to down stream services and other applications.

+9. Level of Effort (LOE) (Cost,Time,Resources).

-13. Document downtime procedures, if needed.
+10. Document downtime procedures, if needed.

-14. Document communication procedures (i.e. name(s) of people or groups who need to be notified in the event of scheduled/unscheduled downtime, changes to processes, etc. and how to notify them).
+11. Document communication procedures (i.e. name(s) of people or groups who need to be notified in the event of scheduled/unscheduled downtime, changes to processes, etc. and how to notify them).

  Approval :
 **OIT PM:**
 - [ ] Approved
 - [ ] Approved with the following conditions:
 - [ ] Denied for the following reasons: